nlpaueb/edgar-crawler/README.md

       - `indices_folder`: the name of the folder where EDGAR TSV files will be stored.
 These are used to locate the annual reports.
 Default value is `'INDICES'`.
       - `filings_metadata_file`: CSV filename to save metadata from the reports.
       - `skip_present_indices`: Whether to skip already downloaded EDGAR indices or download them nonetheless.<br> Default value is `True`.
-  - Arguments for `extract_items.py`, the module to clean and extract textual data from already-downloaded 10-K reports:
+  - Arguments for `extract_items.py`, the module to clean and extract textual data from already-downloaded reports:
     - `raw_filings_folder`: the name of the folder where the downloaded documents are stored.<br> Default value s `'RAW_FILINGS'`.
     - `extracted_filings_folder`: the name of the folder where extracted documents will be stored.<br> Default value is `'EXTRACTED_FILINGS'`.<br> For each downloaded report, a corresponding JSON file will be created containing the item sections as key-pair values.
     - `filings_metadata_file`: CSV filename to load reports metadata (Provide the same csv file as in `edgar_crawler.py`).
+    - `filing_types`: list of filing types to extract.
+    - `include_signature`: Whether to include the signature section after the last item or not.
     - `items_to_extract`: a list with the certain item sections to extract. <br>
-      e.g. `['7','8']` to extract 'Management’s Discussion and Analysis' and 'Financial Statements' section items.<br>
+      e.g. `['7','8']` to extract 'Management’s Discussion and Analysis' and 'Financial Statements' section items for 10-K reports.<br>
-      The default list contains all item sections.
+      By default this list is empty in which case all items are extracted.
     - `remove_tables`: Whether to remove tables containing mostly numerical (financial) data.
 This work is mostly to facilitate NLP research where, often, numerical tables are not useful.
     - `skip_extracted_filings`: Whether to skip already extracted filings or extract them nonetheless.<br> Default value is `True`.

 - To download financial reports from EDGAR, run `python edgar_crawler.py`.
-- To clean and extract specific item sections from already-downloaded 10-K documents, run `python extract_items.py`.
+- To clean and extract specific item sections from already-downloaded documents, run `python extract_items.py`.
-  - Reminder: We currently support the extraction of 10-K documents.
+  - Reminder: We currently support the extraction of 10-K and 8-K documents.

 ## Citation
 An EDGAR-CRAWLER paper is on its way.
 Until then, please cite the relevant EDGAR-CORPUS paper published at the [3rd Economics and Natural Language Processing (ECONLP) workshop](https://lt3.ugent.be/econlp/) at EMNLP 2021 (Punta Cana, Dominican Republic):